-Set the desired option with the navigation buttons () and the enter button ().
+Select the desired option with the v buttons.
+Activate the option by pressing .

 3.7 External parameter memory

 The optionally available external parameter memory - based on a USB memory stick (compatible with version 1.1) - is housed in an external hood with integrated connectors which cover the USB service interface when installed (IP 65).